All Episodes

 Sorry, if I said risk of marriage, risk of divorce, not marriage.

-All right, so I'm happy to take your calls, questions about whatever is on your mind.
+So I'm happy to take your calls, questions about whatever is on your mind.

-Thrilled to hear from you, and I appreciate your calling in.
+Thrilled to hear from you.

 Let's start.